-It is very important to have you enclosure complete and ready for your ball python before bringing it home.
-This way, you snake can acclimate itself to its new environment as seamlessly as possible without jeopardizing its health.
+It is very important to have your enclosure complete and ready for your ball python before bringing it home.
+This way, your animal can acclimate to its new environment as seamlessly as possible without any health issues.

-The warm side of the enclosure should be between 87-90F and the cool side should be 77-80F.
-As a beginner, and one that has not kept ball pythons successfully before, it is important to have two thermometers affixed to each end of the cage so you can see the exact temperatures at all times.
+The warm side of your enclosure should be between 87 – 90 F and the cool side should be between 77 – 82 F. As a beginner, and one that has not kept ball pythons successfully before, it is important to have two thermometers affixed, one at each end of the enclosure, so you can see the exact temperatures at all times.

 If your enclosure is too small, creating a proper heat gradient will not be possible.

 Ball pythons do not need very special humidity requirements.
 The average humidity in your home will be between 35% and 45%.
 A ball pythons humidity should not drop below 50% but 55% – 60% is ideal.
 As a beginner, go to your local pet store or gardening store and pick up a hygrometer to accurately measure the humidity in your animals enclosure.

 An easy way to adjust humidity levels in your enclosure is by increasing/decreasing the size of the water bowl.
 Conversely, you can increase/decrease the amount of ventilation the enclosure receives.
 Daily misting is not necessary for ball pythons.